-Justice For All is a podcast about the real stories of the Alameda County District Attorney’s Office told by survivors of crime, prosecutors, defense attorneys, judges and rehabilitated criminals.
-Topics covered include domestic violence, human trafficking, justice restoration and more.
+Justice For All is a podcast about the real stories of the Alameda County District Attorney’s Office.
+Through unprecedented access to the criminal justice system, we share stories on domestic violence, human trafficking, justice restoration, consumer and environmental protection.

 Months into California’s Shelter In Place orders, it is clear that the pandemic is taking a toll on the mental health of so many of us.
 Many are dealing with the loss of a job and with it their income and sense of purpose.
 Others are working from home, with the added strain and impossible balancing act of caring for children or loved ones.
 Both are recipes for depression, anger and anxiety, with the potential for stress to boil over and manifest itself into abuse and violence in the home.
 Today, District Attorney Nancy O’Malley is in conversation with Author and Grief Therapist Claire Bidwell Smith.
 Her new book, Anxiety: The Missing Stage of Grief is particularly poignant during this era of the pandemic.